 Undergraduate and graduate students at NYU are eligible to apply.
 Groups of students from the same campus, as well as individual students, may submit applications.

-Information sessions will be held throughout the semester to explain in greater detail what CGI U is, and how to apply.
-Information sessions dates for Fall 2016 will be announced shortly.
+Information sessions will be held to explain in greater detail what CGI U is and how to apply.

 Please visit the CGI U website or email firstname.lastname@example.org